 FIELD RESEARCH, LECTURES, AND EXERCISES

 - SCUBA and snorkeling for fish, coral, seagrass, and mangrove identification exercises

 - Lecture from Department of the Environment and Maritime Affairs (DEMA) on the TCI government fisheries’ regulations and enforcement

-- Lecture and site tour from local tourism developer on plans for constructing a resort
+- Site tour from a local tourism developer and discussion on plans for constructing residences and a resort